This week in #SheikhJarrah Salah Diab, our friend,

 The world cares mostly about dead Palestinians

-how different things are between Israelies and Palestinians
+how different things are between Israelis and Palestinians

 .
 Palestinians live under military law.